ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://azure.microsoft.com/en-us/overview/machine-learning-algorithms

 --------------------------------------------------------------------------------------------------------------------------
-Q: Which of the following is the process of creating new features from raw data?
+Q-039: Which of the following is the process of creating new features from raw data?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Feature Engineering
 b.
 Feature Selection

 Answer: a.
 Feature Engineering

 Overall explanation : This is called Feature engineering For more information on Feature Engineering, one can visit the below URL